-The objective of this study is to explore how the living arrangement and living environment of people with Korsakoff syndrome can be optimized, so they experience as much independence and quality of life as possible.
+The objective of this study is to explore how the living arrangement and living environment of people with Korsakoff syndrome can be optimized, so they experience as much autonomy and quality of life as possible.

 Korsakoff syndrome is the result of a severe vitamin B1 deficiency, in most cases caused by prolonged alcohol abuse combined with poor eating habits.
 This results in brain damage, particularly memory impairments and a reduced ability to plan and organize.